 It is important to include tips/help on the back of each activity card to provide the support some participants might need.
 Remember, the aim of the treasure hunt is to develop map-reading skills, so you want EVERYONE who takes part to be able to complete it (supported or unsupported by tips/help).

 We tried to create activity cards that would appeal to children, using a Minecraft theme to help with this.
 Other themes might be more appropriate for your treasure hunt.

-If you are wanting to create your own map-reading treasure hunt (instead of using the one we've created), then the map reading tip pages have all of the materials and explanations you need to be able to create your own activity and help cards.
+If you are wanting to create your own map-reading treasure hunt (instead of using the one we've created), then these free map reading guides have all of the materials and explanations you need to be able to create your own activity and help cards.

 Laminate the activity/tips cards to help them to last longer and then whole punch a hole in one of the top corners so you can tie the cards to fence posts or other features.

 With the cards created and ready to be hung, wander around the treasure hunt activity area (this may be outdoors or indoors) and find suitable locations at which to hang an activity/tips card.

 Ensure the locations you choose are safe.
 Hanging activity cards on pieces of string means they can be easily accessed and both sides can be viewed if needed.

 When the activity/tips cards have been placed, mark the locations on the map that participants will use.
 In the treasure hunt we set up, the locations were just representative of a general area in which the cards could be found, not specific or accurate locations.
 We wanted to encourage a bit of navigation using the map to find the initial area, but ensure some ‘hunting’ was necessary.

 Before you can set participants off on the treasure hunt, make sure that they have an answer sheet on which to record their answers.
 This could just be a blank piece of paper – nothing complicated is needed here.
 The answer sheet we used is included at the end of this post.